February 10, 2012

 Deduplication Coming to Primary Storage

-Although deduplication of storage is nothing new, with Data Domain and other making hay with the technique for years, it has never been ready for prime time – reduction of active primary storage applications like email and databases.
-Instead, deduplication has been relegated to second- or third-tier status, deduplicating archives and backup data.
-But change is in the air, and deduplication vendors are starting to bustle towards the bright lights of primary storage.
+This is a follow-up to my story, De-Duplication Goes Mainstream Although deduplication of storage is nothing new, with Data Domain and other making hay with the technique for years, it has never been ready for prime time - reduction of active primary storage applications like email and databases.
+Instead, deduplication has been relegated to second- or third-tier status, … [Read more...] about Deduplication Coming to Primary Storage

 These computers are not junk!